 What kind of fish are those in the Courtyard Garden pond?

 The fish in our pond are carp, or, in Japanese, koi.
 Oldest is the orange and black Yin Ying, with her long flowing fins.
 She is about 40 years old.
-With her are the 30 year old male Goldie and 20 year old female Koko (white with red spots).
+With her is 20 year old female Koko (white with red spots).
 Like all koi, during the colder months they will eat very little and might be harder to see as they spend most of their time quietly hiding.
 They are all well looked after.
 We ask for your help in making sure no coins, human food, or other harmful objects are thrown into the pond.

 Who is Grace Nicholson?

 The museum was originally the home and art galleries of an extraordinary woman named Grace Nicholson, who came to Pasadena from Philadelphia in 1901.
 In 1924, Nicholson commissioned local architects Marston, Van Pelt & Maybury to build a Chinese-style building for “Oriental and Western Art.”
 She lived in the building with her galleries downstairs and her private apartment upstairs until her death in 1948. (more)

 In Grace Nicholson’s time, her living spaces, guest rooms, and lecture hall were upstairs.
 Today there are staff offices, storage and a meeting room – The Blue Room.
 Also accessible from the southeast stairs are the public areas: auditorium, Gallery for Contemporary and Emerging Art, and research library.

 Is there a place to eat on the premises?